Changelog & monthly updates

 • Much improved intelligence and autonomy on complex tasks/automations.

-Without a doubt, the number one requested feature since I launched Notis 12 months ago!
+Without a doubt, the number one requested feature since I launched Notis 12 months ago has been giving access to Notis to your calendar.
+Well, today I am releasing 33 integrations in Beta.

-You can edit your integrations in the portal
+You can edit your integrations in the Integrations page in the portal or simply asking Notis

 Long-term memory (PRO+)